AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

       Assets Documentation</a>
       for some lists of known panes to edit.

-    - Each pane has its properties you can edit: positions (translate), size, colors, rotations, transparency, etc.
+    - Each pane has its properties you can edit: positions (translate), size, colours, rotations, transparency, etc.
       You can even change the Picture Panes' size, allowing you to import the BCLIM (Layout Image) files with larger dimensions.

     - To hide the UI elements, untick the `Pane visible` checkbox and set the `Alpha` value to `0`.